keason7/mediaz/README.md

 # mediaz

-Simple CLI for bulk compression of pictures
+Simple CLI for bulk compression of pictures and videos